nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows a message explaining how to access the help page.

 ![help message](images/helpMessage.png)

-Format: `help`
+Use this format: `help`

 ### Adding a person: `add`

-Adds a person to the address book.
+Use this command to add a person to the address book.

-Format: `add n/NAME nric/NRIC p/PHONE_NUMBER e/EMAIL a/ADDRESS role/ROLE [t/TAG]…`
+Use this format: `add n/NAME nric/NRIC p/PHONE_NUMBER e/EMAIL a/ADDRESS role/ROLE [t/TAG]…`

-Field Constraints:
+The following field constraints apply:
 - `NAME`: Must start with an alphanumeric character, followed by alphanumeric characters and spaces
 - `PHONE`: Must contain only numbers and be at least 3 digits long
 - `EMAIL`: Must be of the format local-part@domain where: